taichi-dev/docs.taichi.graphics/website/blog/en/2022/11/04/Taichi_fuels_image_processing.md

 Upsampling by enlarging each pixel five times
 </center>

-For a pixel $(i, j)$ in the output image, its corresponding position in the original image is $P=(i/5, j/5)$, which does not necessarily coincide with any pixel of the input.
-Rounding $P$ up or down to the nearest pixel produces the mosaic effect as above.
+For a pixel *(i, j)* in the output image, its corresponding position in the original image is *P=(i/5, j/5)*, which does not necessarily coincide with any pixel of the input.
+Rounding *P* up or down to the nearest pixel produces the mosaic effect as above.

 Bilinear interpolation takes a different approach.
-It captures the four pixels around $P$ and returns the weighted mean of their pixel values:
+It captures the four pixels around *P* and returns the weighted mean of their pixel values:

 <center>